Know Your Options for Retirement

-- Life Plan Communities or (CCRC) Continuing Care Retirement Communities often include independent living, assisted living, memory care, and skilled nursing.
+- Life Plan communities (formerly known as CCRC's) include various levels of care.
+Generally independent living, assisted living, memory care, and skilled nursing are offered.
 These communities may be for-profit, not-for-profit, and may or may not be accredited.

 What are the advantages/disadvantages of the different types of communities?

 - Communities offering independent living that have limited or no health services may cost less.
 However, if and when some assistance or health care is needed, residents would have to find those services elsewhere.

 - Life Plan Communities offering independent living with a full continuum of health services can provide those extra services, if ever needed, without your having to move away from the community.

 - It’s important to find out if the community you’re considering offers all the services you might want or need during your lifetime.

 The Rockwood Retirement Communities are accredited by CARF/CCAC.

 Achieving accreditation requires rigorous assessment that assures the highest standards are being met in services, programs, financial stability, facilities, strategic planning, business practices, and health care.

 Lending institutions, vendors, residents, staff and families recognize that few communities can meet and maintain these standards, and appreciate Rockwood’s dedication to maintaining them.

 CARF/CCAC stands for Commission for the Accreditation of Rehabilitation Facilities/Continuing Care Accreditation Commission.
 We are also accredited by the United Methodist Association of Health and Welfare Ministries through their EAGLE Accreditation Program.
 EAGLE stands for Educational Assessment Guidelines Leading toward Excellence.